Developing a Strong Not-for-Profit Strategic Plan

-Does your nonprofit have a strategic plan in place?
+Does your not-for-profit have a strategic plan in place?
 In a recent article for Forbes, author Victoria Burkhart offers some tips for creating and implementing a strong strategy.

-While many nonprofits do have a strategic plan, a lot of existing plans are not well executed for a number of reasons.
+While many not-for-profits do have a strategic plan, a lot of existing plans are not well executed for a number of reasons.
 Sometimes the plan is simply poorly documented or implemented.
-Burkhart recommends that nonprofits go through the following steps in order to implement a thorough and executable strategic plan:
+Burkhart recommends that not-for-profits go through the following steps in order to implement a thorough and executable strategic plan:

 - Develop a strategy for implementation that includes detailed steps, specific action items, and a set timeline.

 - Make the plan a key part of your organization by sharing it with all team members and board members, issuing regular updates and progress reports, and highlighting all key accomplishments.

 - Designate a team member to manage the plan and its implementation in order to ensure that you stay on track.